31 Halloween recipes

 This deliciously spiced banana tarte tatin recipe comes from the Cinnamon Club.
 It's easy to make and, without much effort, can look super spooky in the right context.
 Boost the cinnamony, sweet flavours by serving slices with a scoop of creamy vanilla ice cream.

-"Black is such a happy colour"... especially when there's Guinness and dark chocolate involved.
+Guinness and dark chocolate give this bundt cake its eye-catching coal black hue, perfect for Halloween.
 It’s best to make this in advance, then leave un-iced in an airtight box overnight or for a couple of days; glaze it an hour-or-so before serving.
 That way the flavours of the cake all get a chance to develop.

-No one will be able to believe how much these homemade dead man's fingers look like Spanish churros...
+Rename these Spanish churros as 'dead man's fingers' for a sweet treat which stays on theme...
 If you fancy making something even more goulishly good to go with these, our salted caramel chocolate pots would also sweeten up those doughy digits quite nicely.

 Savoury Halloween food ideas

-Everyone will freakin’ love this worm-riddled pie – a crisp, crunchy crust with an oozing, melting middle.
-What’s not to like?
+Everyone will love this worm-riddled pie – a crisp, crunchy crust with an oozing, melting middle.
 The perfect way to entertain the kids on Halloween.

 This is a simple twist on a classic – swapping out everyday pork bangers for something a little more adventurous for a devilishly delightful Halloween dinner.

-Nothing says Halloween food like a plate of worms...
-Three of the most comforting words you'll read: worms, butter, cheese...
-This classic Tuscan (pasta) recipe for pici cacio e pepe comes from Borough Market's Padella.
+Nothing says Halloween food like a plate of worms, made even better with butter and cheese...
+This classic Tuscan pasta recipe for pici cacio e pepe comes from Borough Market's Padella.